 Using a simple Likert Scale can help collect responses quickly and easily:

 Remember to ask the user why they responded with each rating, especially if the rating is low or negative.
 Their answers will provide more insight to what they found easy or difficult with each task.
 Getting an immediate sense of why the user gave a poor rating will help diagnose specific problems with the interaction model or presentation of your design solution.
-Fixing a button label or changing the type of icon presented can significantly change the overall perception and experience.
+Fixing a button label or changing the type of icon presented can significantly change the overall perception and experience of your design system.

 When users give you a statement about an aspect of the design or how they felt when using the product, ask them to expand on that idea by building on their attitudinal and behavioral responses.
 A why, what or how; these follow up user research questions will allow you to dig deeper into user thoughts and opinions.
 For example: